WikiBox/sift/README.md

 sift is a utility that allows you to automatically sift source folders for items (files or folders) and selectively move or hard link these items to subfolders in a destination folder.

+## Compile sift
+sift comes in just one single cpp-file, sift.cpp.

+Make sure build_essential and bost are installed:

+sudo apt install build_essential libboost-all-dev

+or (to avoid installing all of boost.)

+sudo apt install build_essential libboost-filesystem-dev libboost-system-dev

+Then compile sift with this command:

+g++ sift.cpp -o sift -lboost-system -lboost-filesystem -O2

 ## The source folder
 sift can work with two types of source folders.
 Flat without any subfolder structure or with a single level subfolder structure.